douglasramos/plannoy/README.md

 ├── WebApi                    # endpoints for the rest api ├── Application               # UseCases project.
-├── Domain                    # Module with all the business logic, entity (domain) models and its services ├── Infrastructure            # All persistance related stuff goes here.
+├── Domain                    # Module with all the business logic, entity (domain) models and its services ├── Persistance               # All persistance related stuff goes here.

 Plannoy tests
 ├── WebApi.IntegrationTests   # Integrations tests using a client that makes real calls to the rest api